 The survey area covers depths of approximately 100 to 550 m in ICES Divs.
-IIIa and IVa east.
-A couple of stations are also located in the north-east corner of Div.
-IVb.
+3.a and 4.a east.
+A couple of stations are also located in the northeast corner of Div.
+4.b.
 The survey is stratified by four depth zones (100-200 m, 200-300 m, 300-500 m, and >500 m), and area (Table 1, Fig. 1).
 In 2007, the strata system was revised.
 The depth contours were updated using GIS and the bathymetric database GEBCO, and the strata areas were recalculated accordingly.
 Strata 1-4 were extended north to 60° N in order to incorporate the two northernmost stations in the strata system, and the deep-water area in the middle of Skagerrak (>500 m) was included as a 17^{th} stratum as four trawl stations are located in this area.
-A second revision of the strata system in 2008 moved the northern border of stratum 1 to 59° N as the two southern trawl stations in this stratum were not considered representative of the whole area north to 60° N (Fig. 1).
+A second revision of the strata system in 2008 moved the northern border of stratum $1 \text{ to } 59^{\circ}$ N as the two trawl stations in this stratum were not considered representative of the whole area north to 60° N (Fig. 1).
 Furthermore, the strata areas were recalculated using an "equal area" projection, which gives more correct area estimates than the earlier used projection.
 In 2016, it was decided to remove stratum 1 from the survey area as it is not adequately covered with only two stations, and there is also no shrimp in this stratum.
-The survey area is now $14\,504\,\mathrm{nm}^2$ (Table 1).
+The survey area is now $14\,504$ nm2 (Table 1).

 The survey has a fixed station design, assuming that the temporal variation in the shrimp stock generates the necessary randomness.
 In 2006, it was decided that the 100 stations trawled during the 2000 survey should be considered fixed stations for future surveys.
 In 2008, thirteen stations (positions found in old survey reports from 1984-1996) were added in order to obtain a better coverage of the area.
 In 2013, all stations were trawled and/or inspected on the OLEX system.
 Eight trawl stations were removed due to rough bottom conditions and one new station was included.
 In 2015, seven stations in the Swedish EZZ were included after request from Swedish fishers.
 In 2016, one station was removed from the list due to new cables on the sea floor preventing trawling, and the two stations in former stratum 1 were moved to strata 2 and 4.
 In 2017, two stations were included just south of Lindesnes (positions from fisher) to improve the coverage.
 The new list of stations consists of 111 fixed stations.
 A complete station list is given in the 2017-survey report (Thangstad et al. 2017).
 The deepest and shallowest stations have depths of respectively 540 and 111 m.
 A coverage of one haul per 131 nm2 is obtained when all 111 stations are trawled.
-In some years, this has not happened due to time and weather constraints.
-As weather conditions are rougher in IVa east than in IIIa, it is generally the former area which in some years has been poorly covered.
+In some years, part of the survey area has not been covered due to time and weather constraints.
+As Div.
+4.a east is more exposed than 3.a, it is generally the former area which in some years has been poorly covered.